 Serotonin and norepinephrine reuptake inhibitors (SNRIs) This class of medicines includes desvenlafaxine ( Khedezla, Pristiq), duloxetine ( Cymbalta), levomilnacipran ( Fetzima), and venlafaxine ( Effexor).
 Side effects include upset stomach, insomnia, sexual problems, anxiety, dizziness, and fatigue.

-- Tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs) were some of the first medicines used to treat depression.
+Tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).
+These were some of the first medicines used to treat depression.
 TCAs include amitriptyline ( Elavil), desipramine ( Norpramin), doxepin ( Adapin, Sinequan), imipramine ( Tofranil), nortriptyline ( Aventyl, Pamelor), and protriptyline ( Vivactil).
-Side effects of include stomach upset, dizziness, dry mouth, changes in blood pressure, changes in blood sugar levels, and nausea.
+Side effects include stomach upset, dizziness, dry mouth, constipation, tremor, changes in blood pressure, and nausea.
 MAOIs can cause serious interactions with other medications and certain foods.
-While they work well, these drugs aren't typically used for initial treatment.
-MAOIs include isocarboxazid ( Marplan), phenelzine ( Nardil), selegiline ( Emsam), and tranylcypromine ( Parnate).
+While they can work extremely well, these drugs are usually reserved for depression that doesn’t respond to other medicines that are simpler to take.
+MAOIs include isocarboxazid ( Marplan), phenelzine ( Nardil), transdermal selegiline ( Emsam), and tranylcypromine ( Parnate).